BetterWayElectronics/ps4-nor-validator/README.md

 			Extracting file sections pursuant to Sony's file blocks.

-	3 - Patch (/Patches/)

-		Designed to load .bin patches from the /patches/ directory.
-It will interpret and auto locate patch offsets if they've been extracted by my program.
-If not it will ask for a start address.

-	4 - Patch Corrupt CoreOS (SU-30631-3 Error)
+	3 - Patch Corrupt CoreOS (SU-30631-3 Error)

 		Basically an automated version of what Andrew Paul suggests (https://youtu.be/35DFGCim_WY).
 It will scan the CoreOS and patch the corrupt sections within about 1 second.
 		If you have this error (or SU-37553-3) but my program tells you that there is no corruption, you need to replace the actual NOR IC itself and reflash it.
 		Another option is to wipe the flash entirely with FF or 00 and re-read it and THEN reflash your original valid dump.
 Do not just use the default wipe+flash option in your software.

-	5 - Patch Corrupt EAP Key (Panic EAP Key Not Available Error) (SU-30645-8 Potentially)
+	4 - Patch Corrupt EAP Key (Panic EAP Key Not Available Error) (SU-30645-8 Potentially)

+		Repairs BLOD related to EAP Key panic.

 		Compare both EAP keys against eachother, if one is corrupt or blank it will copy it over.
 If both are blank it will generate a new one for both slots.
 		If patch fails, there is a reverse patch option which copies the data the other way around.

-		Repairs BLOD related to EAP Key panic.
+		If both EAP keys are corrupt/missing or you only have one EAP key you will get 3 methods of repair (will auto detect appropriate key length).

+		1. Generates Entire Block
+		2. Generates Key Only
+		3. Generates Entire Block + HDD Flags

 		Guide: https://www.youtube.com/watch?v=noS8wfZA99g

-	6 - Patch & Switch CoreOS + Southbridge Slots (LoadBios & Downgrade)
+	5 - Patch & Switch CoreOS + Southbridge Slots (LoadBios & Downgrade)

 		Allows for switching of the CoreOS and or Southbridge slots to aid in either downgrading or repairing LoadBios/No Beep errors.
 Must not be used without first backing up Syscon chip.
 		Header patches are provided but you can also insert your own.
 This is because some patches may not work, you may need to apply multiple until it works.